hlapp/icbo-2022-ml-workshop/index.md

 # Tutorial & Workshop on the Role of Ontologies in Biomedical AI (ROBI)

-Ontologies and Linked Data resources are pervasive throughout the life sciences wher hundreds of ontologies are used in almost every major biological database for the formal characterization of data and the integration of knowledge.
+Ontologies and Linked Data resources are pervasive throughout the life sciences where hundreds of ontologies are used in almost every major biological database for the formal characterization of data and the integration of knowledge.
 Methods that allow incorporating the knowledge in ontologies in biomedical data analysis and particular